snovaisg/ICD-Mappings/README.md

 Supports mapping either a `single code` at a time, or an `iterable of codes` (range, list, np.array, pd.Series, etc...).

-> :warning: **Warning:** When ICD9 or ICD10 is mentioned, it refers to the American version aka ICD9-CM / ICD10-CM.
+> :warning: When ICD9 or ICD10 is mentioned, it always refers to the American version aka ICD9-CM / ICD10-CM.

 # Installation